2020 Election & Voting Information

 Also listed below is information regarding early voting, mail in voting, & in-person voting on election day.
 This information was provided to us by Lynn City Clerk & Chief of Elections Janet Rowe.

-Please note that we reached out to all candidates of all races that impact Lynn this election cycle.
-If candidates do not appear or do not have information listed it means that they declined to participate.
-Only candidates for the race for MA 6th Congressional District responded.
-Click the icon below for more information on these candidates.
+Please note that we reached out to all ballot question campaigns & candidates of all races that impact Lynn this election cycle.
+If candidates do not appear or do not have information listed it means that they declined to participate or did not respond.

 SEPT.
 1ST PRIMARY RESULTS